SAP-samples/btp-ai-sustainability-bootcamp/README.md

 Please follow [this manual](exercises/README.md) to perform the excises, which allows you to replicate the end-to-end Sustainable Smart Factory solution on your own SAP BTP account as described in above.

 ## More Materials
-We have closedly worked with SAP HANA Academy Team for more deep dive content about AI&Sustainability based on the bootcamp storyline.
+We have closely worked with SAP HANA Academy Team for more deep dive content about AI&Sustainability based on the bootcamp storyline.
 If you would like to learn more, please visit this following YouTube video playlists prepared by SAP HANA Academy Team
 * [SAP Artificial Intelligence Onboarding / Pre-reqs Playlist](https://youtube.com/playlist?list=PLkzo92owKnVyJ5bZXYHb8QUTNRaUMYNST)
 * [SAP Artificial Intelligence Defect Detection Playlist](https://youtube.com/playlist?list=PLkzo92owKnVzjYmJJMk17pu567BAKW5NL)
 * [SAP Artificial Intelligence Predictive Maintenance Playlist](https://youtube.com/playlist?list=PLkzo92owKnVw6OOhfauKAM7MJSamnWBLn)